 The median household income is more than $100,000, and the median home price is around $265,000.
 There are excellent options for shopping in Pearland, including an open-air lifestyle mall called Pearland Town Center.

-With more than 140 dining choices and more opening almost daily, there are plenty of options.
+With more than 140 dining choices and more opening almost daily, there are plenty of options for eating out no matter if you move during the holidays or in the spring.
 Pearland is the hometown of the renowned Killen’s Steakhouse and Killen’s Barbecue.
 Central Texas Style barbecue has served smoked meat with homemade sides and desserts for over 40 years.
 Enjoy live music by local artists on weekends in many places around the town.

 Stafford – an Active and Healthy Lifestyle